initBasti/initBasti.github.io/_posts/2020-10-19-video-4-linux-:-the-basics.md

 #### What is the `ioctl` system call and what does it do?

 It is a way for user-space to make a direct request to the operating system, for a functionality which is not easily expressed in terms of the standard system calls (read, write, open, fork, etc.).
 Especially device drivers often require a certain very specific utility for interacting with the device and it would be very inefficient to implement a separate system call into the kernel API for that purpose.
 The basic call looks like this: `int ioctl(int fd, unsigned long request, ...)`, where `fd` is the file descriptor (index within the open files table of the current process), which points to a device file.
-And `request` is a an integer, that fits to a specific function within that drivers ioctl operations.
+And `request` is an integer, that fits to a specific function within that drivers ioctl operations.
 Finally, the three dots are C syntax for variable arguments, which are mostly used in v4l2 to pass a pointer to buffers.

 One small example:
 In the strace output, I am able to spot the following line: